The mirror conjecture for minuscule flag varieties: Introduction

 The pair $(\pi:(\F^\times_q)^n \to \F^\times_q,f)$ and \eqref{eq:kloostermansheaf} should be compared with the geometric crystal mirror family $(\pi: X \to Z(L_P),f)$ and \eqref{eq:BK}.

-Heinloth--Ng\^o--Yun~\cite{HNY} generalize Kloosterman sheaves and $\aD$-modules to reductive groups.
+Heinloth--Ng\^o--Yun~\cite{HNY} generalize Kloosterman sheaves and $\aD$-modules.
 More precisely, for a representation $V$ of $G^\vee$, they define a generalized Kloosterman $\aD$-module $\Kl_{(G^\vee,V)}$ on $\C^\times$.
 Their construction uses the moduli stack $\Bun_\cG$ of $\cG$-bundles on $\P^1$, where $\cG$ is a particular nonconstant group scheme over $\P^1$ (see \S \ref{s:HNY}); equivalently, $\Bun_\cG$ classifies $G$-bundles with specified ramification behavior.
 Heinloth--Ng\^o--Yun construct an automorphic Hecke eigen-$\aD$-module $A_\cG$ on the Hecke stack over $\Bun_\cG$.
 The generalized Kloosterman $\aD$-module $\Kl_{(G^\vee,V)}$ is defined to be the Hecke eigenvalue of $A_\cG$.
 The projection and superpotential maps $\pi$ and $f$ are replaced in this setting by the projection maps of the Hecke moduli stack.

-A remarkable feature of the automorphic $\aD$-module $A_\cG$ is that it is rigid: it can be characterised uniquely by its local components.
-Indeed, the existence of the rigid local systems constructed by Heinloth--Ng\^o--Yun was predicted by work of Gross~\cite{Gro11}, who constructed $A_{\cG}$ over finite fields via the stable trace formula.
+A remarkable feature of the automorphic $\aD$-module $A_\cG$ is that it is \emph{rigid}: it can be characterised uniquely by its local components.
+Indeed, the existence of the rigid local systems constructed by Heinloth--Ng\^o--Yun was predicted by Gross, who constructed the trace function of $A_{\cG}$ over finite fields via the stable trace formula.
 We refer to~\cite{Yun:rigid} for a comprehensive survey of rigid automorphic forms.
-Rigid local systems have been introduced and systematically studied by Katz~\cite{Katz:rigid}.

 The following result gives an automorphic interpretation of geometric crystals.